Themefic-Team/tourfic/readme.txt

 == Upgrade Notice ==

-= 2.8.0 =
+= 2.8.1 =
 This is an important & big release.
-Please make sure you backup your website before updating.
+Please make sure you BACKUP your website before updating.
 You need to update the plugin to get next level updates & features of Tourfic.
 After you update the plugin, please go to "Tourfic Settings" and click the "Save Button".
 You can then go ahead and start editing.